-MICR2211 - Microbiology AND BIOC2014/BC21D - Bioenergetics and Cell Metabolism or BIOC2020 - Biochemical Reactions, BIOC2021 - Practical Biochemistry II and BIOC2022 - General Biochemistry.
+MICR2211 - Microbiology AND BIOC2014 - Bioenergetics and Cell Metabolism.

 This provides the fundamental principles of medical microbiology including the sub-disciplines of bacteriology, virology, mycology, and parasitology; Basic genetic and molecular biological concepts are integrated and connected to clinical manifestations of disease; Students acquire an understanding of the physiological and virulence properties of microorganisms and epidemiological factors contributing to human infectious disease and an introduction to the activities and uses of antimicrobial agents for asepsis and treatment; The course also provides opportunities to develop informatics and diagnostic skills (via cases), including the use and interpretation of laboratory tests in the diagnosis of infectious diseases.